-Before leaving for Bali, we made a shortlist of around 8 eateries, or ‘warungs‘ in and around Ubud that looked particularly promising.
+Before leaving for Bali, we made a shortlist of around 8 eateries, or ‘warungs‘ in and around Ubud that looked promising.
 These places were mostly located away from the center, which gave us a good excuse to discover the town on foot.

 We had also chosen to split our stay between 2 guesthouses on opposite sides of town so we could easily extend our search radius.

 Ubud Bali Eating Out: Sweet Orange Warung

 The Sweet Orange warung is a good way off the beaten track, hidden away in the rural paddy fields to the north of the center of Ubud.

 If you go for evening dinner, take a torch.
-Otherwise, you’ll likely end up in a ditch or like me walk into one of the drainage holes (and that was even with a torch…).
+Otherwise, you’ll likely end up in a ditch or like me walk into one of the many drainage holes (and that was with a torch…).

 It takes around 20 minutes to walk there.
 There’s no road as such, just a dirt path between the rice fields that gets really muddy when it rains.